crosstheages/public-data/patch-notes-blast.md

   - Fixed a display issue with damage display after a card has been destroyed by a pumpkin creation (hotfix already live).
 - Collection
   - Fixed an issue with the mint cost display.

-### Known issues

-- Gameplay
-  - There is some performance issue on some devices with lags and impossibility to play cards.
-We are actively working on a setting to reduce effect quality and allow you to play as well as reduce overheating and battery consumption.
-- Shop
-  - We had an issue with the possibility to pay in CTA Token in the shop, it has been disabled for now.
-- Collection
-  - Card list, the book shortcut showing that you have lore to claim should redirect to the lore section directly.
-  - Product detail, the "close" zone of the card displayed in full art is too small.
-  - Product details, the cards from the power list cannot be scrolled.
-- Opening
-  - Opening some displays may take more time than necessary.

-### Potentiel issues

-- Gameplay
-  - Those are issues that have been reported but can't reproduce on our end.
-We need more in-game reports or video on those issues to help us identify the issue.
-  - The end turn button sometimes doesn't trigger.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).
-  - There is an issue with Explosive rune not triggering before the capture and not allowing for captures.
-If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).

 ## 0.24.15101 Hotfix #2